Bucks make 25 3s, beat Heat 138-122 without Antetokounmpo

 Heat: Duncan Robinson replaced Herro in the starting lineup and had 14 points. … After not playing at all in Game 1, Victor Oladipo had seven points by halftime Wednesday.
 He finished with 15.

-Bucks: Jae Crowder received a flagrant 1 foul late in the third quarter for grabbing Butler’s right leg as the Heat forward was going up for a shot near the basket. … Milwaukee had gone 11-8 in regular-season games that Antetokounmpo missed. … Lopez received the NBA Cares Community Assist award for the month of March because of his support of youth literacy.
+Bucks: Milwaukee had gone 11-8 in regular-season games that Antetokounmpo missed. … Lopez received the NBA Cares Community Assist award for the month of March because of his support of youth literacy.
 The NBA will donate $10,000 to the Milwaukee Public Library Foundation.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports